rodmcnew/tabular-sarsa-js/README.md

 # Tabular Expected SARSA Agent
-This contains an agent that learns to maximaize reward through reinforcement learning.
+This contains an agent that learns to maximize reward through reinforcement learning.
 The agent works by building a table that can predict the expected value of every possible action from every possible state.
-Exploration is accomplish through an epsilon greedy policy.
+Exploration is accomplished by following an epsilon greedy policy.

 Because this uses table-based Q function, it only works in environments with a discrete set of states and actions.
 You must be able to convert all states and actions to integers to use this agent.